Joseph Priestley: Religious controversialist

 Priestley engaged in numerous political and religious pamphlet wars.
 According to Schofield, "he entered each controversy with a cheerful conviction that he was right, while most of his opponents were convinced, from the outset, that he was willfully and maliciously wrong.
 He was able, then, to contrast his sweet reasonableness to their personal rancor", but as Schofield points out Priestley rarely altered his opinion as a result of these debates.
 While at Leeds he wrote controversial pamphlets on the Lord's Supper and on Calvinist doctrine; thousands of copies were published, making them some of Priestley's most widely read works.

 Priestley founded the Theological Repository in 1768, a journal committed to the open and rational inquiry of theological questions.
 Although he promised to print any contribution, only like-minded authors submitted articles.
-He was therefore obliged to provide much of the journal's content himself (this material became the basis for many of his later theological and metaphysical works).
+He was, therefore, obliged to provide much of the journal's content himself.
+This material also became the basis for many of his later theological and metaphysical works.
 After only a few years, due to a lack of funds, he was forced to cease publishing the journal.
-He revived it in 1784 with similar results.
+However, he did revive it briefly in 1784 with similar results.